Frank Reynolds explains why a formal coaching philosophy statement is essential for all coaches

 In developing a formal philosophy the coach can take three key components and to his or her best ability formulate a coaching philosophy document with the aim to be a better coach, to improve coach/athlete satisfaction and to achieve superior athletic results.
 These three components are:

 It takes honest assessment to admit to having weaknesses but we all have them.
-We just do not want them to interfere with good coaching judgment.
+We just do not want them to interfere with good coaching judgement.
 By focusing on your strengths you will be able to identify consistent ways to coach that utilize those strengths.
 Are you a good teacher, or motivator, or academic, or communicator or a former athlete?
 Are you dynamic, or easy going, or hard nosed or open and friendly?
 Use your strengths to your advantage.
 By taking time to make a serious assessment of your strengths and weaknesses and recognizing your morals, values and beliefs you are better able to adapt your own style to the athletes being coached.
 In addition, you will answer the important questions on why you are a coach, how you actually deliver as a coach and what objectives you are trying to accomplish.
 Self-knowledge leads to self-confidence and you want to exude what you believe in.
 One other point to consider here is - how do others perceive you?

 Know what you are up against - your coaching context